mmattb/py-tbfm/docs/README.md

 The latent space may be higher or lower dimensionality than the number of LFP channels.
 In this demo case it is 96 dimensions - equal to the number of electrodes in the ECog array.
 We chose this dimensionality to ensure we were not losing critical information when transforming into the latent space, but note that a lower dimensionality may provide similar results without penalty due to the inherently low dimensional nature of neural data.
-As in TBFM, we leverage a stimulation descriptor, which we concatenate to the estimated latent state of the system $z$.
+As in TBFM, we leverage a stimulation descriptor, which we concatenate to the estimated latent state of the system z.
-The LSTM estimates a single step change in the system, which is summed into the latent state to make a single step prediction $z^+$.
+The LSTM estimates a single step change in the system, which is summed into the latent state to make a single step prediction z<sup>+</sup>.
 To make multi-step predictions the single step prediction is passed back into the dynamics model repeatedly.
 Thus: multi-step predictions are made using the first-order Euler integration method.

 ![ode_lstm](https://github.com/user-attachments/assets/72ae40a2-96db-4ba0-a390-e7403265544d)